IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 ```

 ### Sample MongoDB Enterprise database instance with BI Connector and Analytics
-* To enable Analytics and/or BI Connector for MongoDB Enterprise, a `group` attribute must be defined for each group type with `members` scaled to at exactly `1`.
+* To enable Analytics and/or BI Connector for MongoDB Enterprise, a `group` attribute must be defined for the `analytics` and `bi_connector` group types with `members` scaled to at exactly `1`.
-* MongoDB Enterprise provisioning takes more time than expected to provision.
-It is always advisible to extend timeouts using `timeouts` block.
+* MongoDB Enterprise provisioning may require more time than the default timeout.
+A longer timeout value can be set with using the `timeouts` attribute.

 ```terraform
 data "ibm_resource_group" "test_acc" {